stuartemiddleton/intel_viz_entity_graph/README.md

 The breadth first directed graph walk is then performed at a configurable depth (usually 2) in the forward (e.g. thread A contains post B, post B mentions entity C), backward (e.g. entity C was mentioned by post B) or both directions.

 Once a target suspect’s graph is generated it is visualized using a [matplotlib](https://matplotlib.org/) and [networkx](https://networkx.github.io/) visualization.
 Optionally graphs can be pseudonymized with entity names hashed, which is useful for publication of intelligence graph examples.
-To make it easier for a criminologist to process 100’s of connected entities on a graph we colour code nodes by entity type.
-The visualization is interactive, and can be zoomed in and panned around to explore dense data more easily
+To make it easier for a criminologist to analyse 100’s of connected entities on a graph we colour code nodes by entity type.
+The visualization is interactive, and can be zoomed in and panned around to explore dense data more easily.

 This work was supported by the Economic and Social Research Council ([FloraGuard project](http://floraguard.org/), ES/R003254/1) and UK Defence and Security Accelerator, a part of the Ministry of Defence ([CYShadowWatch project](https://www.ecs.soton.ac.uk/research/projects/1019), ACC2005442).